canopas/UIPilot/README.md

 <img src="https://github.com/canopas/UIPilot/blob/main/docs/assets/intro-image.jpg?raw=true" height="350" />

 ## Why another SwiftUI navigation library?
-- UIPilot is not a replacement of the SwiftUI's `NavigationView`, it's rather a wrapper around it that you would have likely written.
-Thus all standard `NavigationView` features like title, swipe gesture, topbar etc. are available by default.
+- UIPilot is not a replacement for SwiftUI's `NavigationView`, it's rather a wrapper around it that you would have likely written.
+Thus all standard `NavigationView` features like title, swipe gesture, topbar, etc. are available by default.
-- APIs are inspired by the android, flutter and web based routers - Very simple and easy to use.
+- APIs are inspired by the Android, flutter, and web-based routers - Very simple and easy to use.
-- Typesafe navigation - Routing to wrong path will fail at compile time rather than runtime.
+- Typesafe navigation - Routing to the wrong path will fail at compile time rather than runtime.
 - Typesafe parameters - Routing with wrong parameters will fail at compile time rather than runtime.
 - Very tiny library - it's barely 200 lines of code.